1934 Pittsburgh Panthers football team: Minnesota

 On October 20, the Panthers played host to the Minnesota Gophers who were led by third-year coach Bernie Bierman.
 The Gophers were 2–0 on the season and on a 10 game unbeaten streak since the final game of 1932.
 The Gopher line-up featured three consensus All-Americans: halfback/fullback Pug Lund, end Frank Larson and guard Bill Bevan.
-Fullback Stan Kostka and tackle Phil Bengston were named to the North American Newspaper Alliance second-team and end Bob Tenner made the United Press second-team.
+Fullback Stan Kostka and tackle Phil Bengtson were named to the North American Newspaper Alliance second-team and end Bob Tenner made the United Press second-team.
 Coach Bierman told the Tribune: “My boys are in first class condition and an excellent spirit exists on the squad.
 If the boys go out there and play the brand of football of which they are capable, they should win.
 But they will have to play 60 minutes of great football.”

 Coach Sutherland acknowledged that the Gophers should be favored, but felt the game would be close.

 Panther starting end Verne Baxter was sick and did not play.
 He was replaced by Karl Seiffert.
 Stanley Olejniczak started at right tackle in place of Arthur Detzel.

 The Minnesota Gophers rallied in the final period to score two touchdowns, and crushed the Panther hopes of a national title with a 13 to 7 victory.
 The first quarter and most of the second was a punting duel between Gopher All-American Lund and Pitt quarterback Miller Munjas.
 Late in the second period Pitt gained possession on their own 36-yard line.
 On first down Isadore Weinstock ran 12 yards around left end and, prior to being tackled, he lateraled the ball to Mike Nicksick, who was trailing the play.
 Nicksick raced untouched to the end zone for the first score of the game.
 Weinstock was good on the placement and Pitt led 7 to 0 at halftime.
 Late in the third stanza, Pitt back Bobby LaRue fumbled Lund's punt and Gopher end Larson recovered for Minnesota on the Pitt 40-yard line.
 The Gopher offense advanced the ball to the Pitt 22-yard line as the third period came to a close.
 On the first play of the fourth quarter Julius Alfonse skirted left end for the first Gopher touchdown.
 Bevan tied the score with his point after.
 After the kick-off, the Panthers failed to make a first down and had to punt.
 The Gophers gained possession on their own 46-yard line.
 Six plays moved the ball to the Pitt 16-yard line.
 "A beautiful double lateral, Glen Seidel to Kostka to Lund, who threw a forward to Tenner, sent the latter racing around the right side for a touchdown.
 Bevan missed the try for point."
 Final score: Minnesota 13 to Pitt 7.